intesys/generator-jhipster-testcontainers/README.md

 This is a [JHipster](http://jhipster.github.io/) module to run Jhipster `@SpringBootTest` tests against your production database.
 A database container will automatically boot during the test startup phase.

+At the moment only SQL databases are supported.

 This module will create a `@Configuration` which will override the default test datasource:
 ```java
 @Configuration